Uplogix/docs/local-manager-user-guide/advanced-features/service-level-verification.md

 You can use SLV to execute Voice over IP (VoIP) calls, web transactions, and TCP SYN/ACK handshakes to verify end-to-end network functionality.

-This topic focuses on the activation, configuration, and usage of SLV in a Local Manager CLI enviroment.
+This topic focuses on the activation, configuration, and usage of SLV in a Local Manager CLI environment.

 # Service Level Verification Tests